edrex/camlapp/README.md

 A proof-of-concept Camlistore browser app.
-It should support searching, listing results, and listening for updates.

-## Questions this is meant to help answer
+- Search
+- List results
+- Listen for updates

+## Objectives

+### Code

+  - TypeScript is teh awesum?
+  - Shared caching/transports?
+  - Reusable UI library.

 ### Packaging

+  - How to encapsulate elements as loadable modules, including styles, assets, etc?
   - What is the most sane way to distribute libraries?
 NPM is probably the most convenient for people.
   - Demontrate a vendoring workflow in the main app.
   - What's the most sane way to load stuff?
 System.js unpacked mode?
 Closure compiler or Rollup?

-### Code

-  - We like the TypeScript?
-  - UI element encapsulation?
-It should be possible to encapsulate an element entirely, including any CSS, images, etc.
-    - Polymer, React?
-  - Shared caching/transports?